-Learn how to make clarified butter, an easy process that removes the water and milk solids from whole butter.
+Learn how to make clarified butter (ghee), an easy process that removes the water and milk solids from whole butter.
 Clarified butter tastes great, lasts longer in the refrigerator, and has a higher smoke point for cooking.

 I had one goal the first time I made clarified butter: To make Hollandaise Sauce.

 This means a higher smoke point, a longer shelf life, and a more versatile substance great for making everything from stir-fries to sauces.

 - Start by melting unsalted butter over low heat.
 Very low heat.
 If the butter boils, the milk solids get dispersed throughout the fat and you won't be able to skim them off.

 - Next, skim off the foamy milk solids that rose to the top.

 - Last, ladle the butterfat from the saucepan in to a second (clean) saucepan or another vessel for holding.
 Be sure to leave the water in the bottom of the original saucepan (it will look like a white, milky substance).